 - Olive oil for frying

-- Add the cumin, cayenne pepper and paprika and stir well to combine with the onion and garlic.
+- Mince the garlic and add to the pan.
+Add the cumin, chilli flakes/cinnamon, smoked paprika, red wine vinegar and tomato paste and stir well to combine with the onion and garlic.
 Cook for a couple of minutes to release those spice flavours.

 - At this point, you can either continue with the recipe or, if you are making the sauce in advance, take the sauce off the heat and allow to cool before storing in the fridge overnight.

 - Make 4 wells in the sauce and crack an egg into each well.
 Place the lid back on the pan and cook the eggs for approximately 10 minutes, for runny yolks.